 To participate in the Certified Local Government program, a local government shall initiate all local nominations to the National Register of Historic Places and shall request the chief elected official and the Historical Review Board to submit recommendations on each proposed nomination to the National Register.
 The chief elected official and the Historical Review Board shall obtain comments from the public that shall be included in their National Register recommendations.
 Within sixty (60) days of the receipt of a nomination from a private individual or the initiation of a nomination by the local government, the local government shall inform the State Historic Preservation Office and the owner of the property of the two recommendations regarding the eligibility of the property.
 If the chief elected official and Historical Review Board do not agree, both opinions shall be forwarded in the local government's report.
-If both the chief elected official and Historic Preservation Office shall inform the property owner and the State Historic Preservation Office shall inform the property owner and the State Historic Preservation Office shall inform the property owner and the State Historic Preservation Office shall inform the property owner and the State Historic Preservation Office shall inform the property owner and the State Historic Preservation Office shall inform the property owner and the State Historic Preservation Office shall inform the property owner and the State Historic Preservation Office shall inform the property owner and the State Historic Preservation Office shall inform the property owner and the State Historic Preservation Office shall inform the property owner and the State Historic Preservation Officer.
+If both the chief elected official and Historical Review Board recommend that a property not be nominated, the State Historic Preservation Office shall inform the property owner and the State Historic Preservation Review Board, and the property will not be nominated unless an appeal is filed with the State Historic Preservation Officer.